Abu Ghraib torture and prisoner abuse: Media coverage

-Associated Press report, 2003
+Associated Press report (2003)

 On November 1, 2003, the Associated Press published a lengthy report on inhumane treatment, beatings, and deaths at Abu Ghraib and other American prisons in Iraq.
 This report was based on interviews with released detainees, who told journalist Charles J. Hanley that inmates had been attacked by dogs, made to wear hoods, and humiliated in other ways.
 The article gained little notice.
 One freed detainee said that he wished somebody would publish pictures of what was happening.

-When the U.S. military first acknowledged the abuse in early 2004, much of the United States media showed little initial interest.
-On January 16, 2004, United States Central Command informed the media that an official investigation had begun involving abuse and humiliation of Iraqi detainees by a group of U.S. soldiers.
+When the US military first acknowledged the abuse in early 2004, much of the United States media showed little initial interest.
+On January 16, 2004, United States Central Command informed the media that an official investigation had begun involving abuse and humiliation of Iraqi detainees by a group of US soldiers.
 On February 24, it was reported that 17 soldiers had been suspended.
 The military announced on March 21, 2004, that the first charges had been filed against six soldiers.
-None of these stories received significant coverage in the mainstream press.